MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-adequate-domain-controllers.md

 ![dc-chart1](images/plan/dc-chart1.png)

 The environment changes.
 The first change includes DC1 upgraded to Windows Server 2019 to support Windows Hello for Business key-trust authentication.
 Next, 100 clients enroll for Windows Hello for Business using the public key trust deployment.
-Given all other factors stay constant, the authentication would now look like the following.
+Given all other factors stay constant, the authentication would now look like the following:

 ![dc-chart2](images/plan/dc-chart2.png)